JCSDA-internal/ioda-converters/README.md

 ctest
 ```

-Currently, you will need to add the following to your `$PYTHONPATH` in order to run the converters.
+Note, you will need to add the following to your `$PYTHONPATH` in order to run the converters.

 ```
 export PYTHONPATH=$PYTHONPATH:/<path_to_ioda-bundle_build>/lib/pyiodaconv